AVSLab/basilisk/docs/source/Support/bskReleaseNotes.rst

    <li>

-The position and velocity of the center of mass of the spacecraft was added to the messaging system, so now the spacecraft’s translational states can be logged by the center of mass of the spacecraft (r_CN_N and v_CN_N) or the origin of the body frame which is fixed to the hub (r_BN_N and v_BN_N).
+The position and velocity of the center of mass of the spacecraft was added to the messaging system, so now the spacecraft's translational states can be logged by the center of mass of the spacecraft (r_CN_N and v_CN_N) or the origin of the body frame which is fixed to the hub (r_BN_N and v_BN_N).
 Additionally, the mass properties of the spacecraft